ethz-msrl/rosurgical/Readme.md

 ![Block Diagram](misc/block_diagram.png)

-`rosurgical` allows offers secure communication between the server and the client, by establishing an SSL/TLS connection.
-The host authenticate each other and then establish an encrypted connection.
+`rosurgical` offers secure communication between the server and the client, by establishing an SSL/TLS connection.
+The hosts authenticate each other and then establish an encrypted connection.

 Additional, the `rosurgical` node on each host publishes the communication latency to its respective ROS environment.